jmcmeen/bioamla-datasets/README.md

 # BioAMLA Datasets

 ## Annotated Datasets
-- [audio/scp-frogs](audio/scp-frogs/): A very small audio set built for environmental sound analyis at Steele Creek Park in Bristol TN.
+- [audio/scp-frogs-small](audio/scp-frogs/): A very small audio set built for environmental sound analyis at Steele Creek Park in Bristol TN.
 Currently consisting of 11 species of frogs.
-Dataset has been initially developed to support The Frogs of Steele Creek Park.
-This is a work in progress.
+Initially built to test workflows for the bioamla package

+- [audio/scp-frogs-inat-v1](audio/scp-frogs-inat-v1/): A larger frog dataset pulled from iNaturalist for Steele Creek Park.
+This dataset has not been edited and contains mixed length files.

 ## Externally Hosted Raw Data
 - [Steele Creek Park Wetlands, Bristol, TN 2023](external/steele-creek-park-2023-raw/README.md) :